O-Minimal Invariants for Discrete-Time Dynamical Systems: From the Orbit to Trajectory Cones and Rays

 Thus, for every $n\in \NN$, we have

-We now define a continuous over-approximation of the expressions $\rho_i^n$.
-To this end, if there exists some modulus $\rho_i$ larger than~$1$ (in which case, without loss of generality, assume that $\rho_k>1$), then for every $1\le i\le k$ let $b_i=\log_{\rho_k}\rho_i$, and observe that $\rho_i^n=(\rho_k^n)^{b_i}$.
-We then replace the expression $\rho_k^n$ with a continuous variable $t$, so that $\rho_i^n$ becomes $t^{b_i}$, and $n$ is replaced by $\log_{\rho_k}t$.
-If all moduli are at most $1$ and some are strictly smaller than $1$ (in which case, without loss of generality, $\rho_k<1$), then replace the expression $\rho_k^n$ with $1/t$.
-Note that in both cases, $t$ grows unboundedly large as $n$ tends to infinity.
-In Appendix~\ref{apx: all ones} we handle the special (and simpler) case in which all eigenvalues have modulus exactly 1.
-Henceforth, we assume that $\rho_k>1$.
-If $\rho_k<1$ the proofs are carried out \emph{mutatis mutandis}.
+We now define a continuous over-approximation of the expressions $\rho_i^n$ by replacing $n \in \mathbb{N}$ with $\log t$, where $t\geq 1$ is a real variable, so that, writing $b_i:=\log \rho_i$, $\rho_i^n$ becomes $t^{b_i}$.
 This over-approximation leads to the following definition, which is central to our approach. \begin{definition} For every $t_0\ge 1$, we define the \emph{trajectory cone}\footnote{ These sets are, of course, not really cones.
 Nevertheless, if for all $i$ we have $b_i = 1$ and the polynomials $Q_{i,j}$ are constant, then the set $\C_{t_0}$ is a conical surface formed by the union of rays going from the origin through all points of $\TT$.
 The initial segments of the rays, of length determined by the parameter~$t_0$, are removed. } for the orbit $\Orb$ as

-\end{definition} In particular, we have that $J^n x'\in \C_1$.
+\end{definition} In particular, we have that $J^n s'\in \C_1$.